 Email can be collected automatically from all input fields on your site if "auto tracking" is on.
 In order to check this option move to Settings - Visitors data tracking - Auto tracking option.

 You can't delete events and properties in Dashly, only hide them.

 All created events and properties are tightly connected with each other and form your leads' history.
 An event can be configured as a trigger for different auto messages, take place in funnels as a step, or be used for leads segmentation.
 There is a chance that you won't even notice when your analytics or auto messages will stop working if you remove an event important for marketing automation.

 You can check leads' history in their card.
 Every lead action on your website completes their image, so you learn more information about them and can achieve the most effective communication.
 If any event or property is removed, you won't be able to understand why this customer bought/didn't buy a particular item and how they reacted to a message.

 You can hide a particular event.
 The event will be still collected, but you won't see it among others.

-Move to Tracking -> Events.
+Move to Settings - Visitors data tracking - Configured events.
 Here you can see a full list of configured events.